ZilchEngine/ZilchDocs/zilch_source_documentation/editor.markdown

 Commands from Data
 ---
-Commands are loaded from the Data\Commands.data file in the Zero repository.
+Commands are loaded from the Data\Commands.data file in the Zilch repository.
 These commands are then bound in C++ to specific functions on the editor.

 Cog Commands
 ---